 The importance of reading (and following) labels

-Vicks not an actual remedy
+Menthol-based topical ointments not an actual remedy

-In the first place, it doesn’t actually help with the symptoms.
-Its active ingredients of menthol, camphor, and eucalyptus oil only trick the brain into thinking that the airways are open, even though they’re still congested.
+In the first place, they may not actually help with the symptoms.
+Their active ingredients of menthol, camphor, and eucalyptus oil only trick the brain into thinking that the airways are open, even though they’re still congested.

-The salve is good for short-term relief, but offers no real cure.
+Such salves are good for short-term relief, but offers no real cure.
 In other words, though it might make you feel better, it won’t actually make you better.

 “I would recommend never putting [mentholated salve] in, or under, the nose of anybody—adult or child,” Rubin told NBC.
 “I also would follow the directions and never use it at all in children under age 2.”

 When your child’s having trouble breathing, sleeping, and eating because of her stuffy nose, you can use saline nasal drops to thin the mucus.

 You should give your child more drinks if she’s feeling congested, as the extra fluids will help thin out her mucus.
 Babies under 4 months should be given more breast milk or formula.
 4-month-old babies can have a little water, while those 6 months and older can be given juices.

 Giving your child half a teaspoonful of honey before bedtime can soothe their sore throats and ease their coughs.
 Note: never give honey to a child less than a year old, as it can give them botulism.

 4. Use a pillow